omarben1/listGeneration/README.md

 ```

  ### Sample usage :
- Assume that we have a Student class, we want the firstName and the lastName be two strings that contain only alphabetic characters, the email be a string that has a valid email format, and the age be between 18 and 25 :
+ Assume that we have a Student class, we want a list of Stundent instances which instance has the firstName and the lastName are two strings that contain only alphabetic characters, the email is a string that has a valid email format, and the age is an integer between 18 and 25 :

  ```JAVA
  public class Student {